sophie-katz/prelude/README.md

 ## Project setup

-Click the green button on the bottom left of the VS Code window, and then select "Reopen in Container".
+* Click the green button on the bottom left of the VS Code window, and then select "Reopen in Container".
 See [https://code.visualstudio.com/docs/remote/containers](https://code.visualstudio.com/docs/remote/containers) for more details.
+* Copy `.env.example.dev` to `.env` and edit it, following instructions within

 This will install all dependencies needed within the container and reload the container.
 It will use a production-like Docker Compose environment and automatically launch all needed third-party services such as the database service.